saikiran2508/tinder-clone-react-native/README.md

 Download the expo app in your mobile phone, then copy the link given in the description and open expo app in your mobile and paste the link.
 Then you can able to see the app.

+or SCAN the given QR code in your expo app to view the appliction.

 ![image](https://user-images.githubusercontent.com/85445767/142756006-5348b4af-91b4-4750-99a8-2b1f7dee5b7d.png)